 Instead of rejoicing in the realisation that through thoughts alone they are able to become the masters of their own universe, some people learn about the law of attraction and become terrified that they will have to control every thought that they have or risk a bad thought becoming a reality.

-The fear that every negative thought that you have will come into manifestation is completely unfounded; there is no need to fear your thoughts as a small thought alone does not have the power to become a reality.
+The fear that every negative thought that you have can come into manifestation is completely unfounded; there is no need to fear your thoughts as a small thought alone does not have the power to become a reality.
 Firstly, you have to be telling yourself something over and over again with conviction in your mind for the universe to pick up on it.
-Secondly, every impatient person will point out to you that the things that you want (or don’t want) won’t come to you straight away.
+Secondly, every impatient person might point out to you that the things that you want (or don’t want) won’t come to you straight away.
 Time is a great helper in providing you with an opportunity to reflect back over what it is that you want and eliminate any negative emotions that you may have harboured throughout the day.